PratikParm/web-scraping-mysmartprice/README.md

 ## Description

-This project is a web scraping tool that extracts data from [insert target website or data source].
+This project is a web scraping tool that extracts data from `mysmartprice.com`.
 It utilizes Python libraries such as `requests`, `BeautifulSoup`, and `Selenium` to gather and process the data efficiently.

 ## Features